-I. POLICY SUMMARY .1
+I. POLICY SUMMARY 2

 II.
-DEFINITIONS .2
+DEFINITIONS 2

 III.
-POLICY TEXT .5
+POLICY TEXT 5

 IV.
-COMPLIANCE / RESPONSIBILITIES .8
+COMPLIANCE / RESPONSIBILITIES 8

-V. PROCEDURES .9
+V. PROCEDURES g

-VI.
-RELATED INFORMATION 18
+RELATED INFORMATION

 VII.
 FREQUENTLY ASKED QUESTIONS 20

-VIII.
-REVISION HISTORY 23
+REVISION HISTORY

-IX.
-APPENDICES 23
+APPENDICES

 I. POLICY SUMMARY

 The University of California ("University") is committed to maintaining a community dedicated to the advancement, application and transmission of knowledge and creative endeavors through academic excellence, where all people who participate in University programs and activities can work and learn together in an atmosphere free of discrimination, harassment, and retaliation.